OECD Starting Strong Teaching and Learning International Survey

-- Do staff working with children from different social and cultural backgrounds report the same levels of quality (e.g. the quality of interactions between staff and children)?
-Does staff job satisfaction, working conditions and self-efficacy vary according to the composition of the children’s group?
+Do staff working with children from different social and cultural backgrounds report the same levels of quality of interactions between staff and children?
+Do staff job satisfaction, working conditions and self-efficacy vary according to the composition of the children’s group?

-- Four of those countries (Denmark, Germany, Israel, and Norway) will also survey the staff and leaders working with children under the age of three in registered ECEC settings.
+Four of those countries (Denmark, Germany, Israel, and Norway) also surveyed the staff and leaders working with children under the age of three in registered ECEC settings.